AbdelrahmanMerdan/MyGamingList/README.md

 <strong>Note:</strong>
 * Overall, it takes around 12 seconds to launch the program.
 * May not work anymore due to timeout error: MongoDB times out cluster when database has been inactive.
-Since the cluster is not being actively maintained, the cluster may time out and some features such as the autocomplete search won't work anymore; or the program won't be able to launch at all.
+Since the cluster is not being actively maintained, the cluster may time out and some features such as the autocomplete search won't work anymore.
+Or, the program won't be able to launch at all.